acode/cli/README.md

 });
 ```

-Which would speak to your microservice...
+Which would speak to your API...

 ```javascript
 module.exports = (name = 'kirk', callback) => {